cesarebergossi/optimization-algorithms/README.md

 # optimization-algorithms
-This repository contains 4 algorithms developed as assignments for the course "Advanced Programming and Optimization Algorithms" during the second year of the BSc program.
+This repository contains algorithms developed as assignments for the course "Advanced Programming and Optimization Algorithms" during the second year of the BSc program. \
+Information about each algorithm is contained in the description.md file in each folder.